maxforbou/Non-convex-balls/README.md

 # Non-convex-balls
 This folder contains the Sage worksheet used in the computer-assisted proof of non-convexity of some balls in the Teichmuller metric.

+For the worksheet's output, see the file Non-convex.pdf

-First go to sagemath.org to download and install Sage.
+To run the worksheet, first go to sagemath.org to download and install Sage.
 Then open Non-convex.sws in Sage.